ruuti/note-app/README.md

 The build is minified and the filenames include the hashes.<br>
 Your app is ready to be deployed!

+### Deploy to Firebase Hosting

-Deploy application to Firebase by running: `firebase deploy`.
+Deploy application to Firebase hosting by running: `firebase deploy`.

 ## Components used: